CL-CHEN-Lab/OK-Seq/README.md

 RoxygenNote: 7.0.2

-Original designer: Yves d'AUBENTON-CARAFA <yves.daubenton-carafa@i2bc.paris-saclay.fr> (CNRS, I2BC)
+Original designer: Yves d'AUBENTON-CARAFA <yves.daubenton-carafa@i2bc.paris-saclay.fr> (CNRS, I2BC, C.Thermes's team)

-Contributors and Maintainers: Chun-long CHEN <chunlong.chen@curie.fr> (Institut Curie), Yaqun LIU <yaqun.liu@curie.fr> (Institut Curie)
+Contributors and Maintainers: Chun-Long CHEN <chunlong.chen@curie.fr> (Institut Curie), Yaqun LIU <yaqun.liu@curie.fr> (Institut Curie)

 ## Abstract:

-This R package is served for analyzing OK-Seq data from count matrices, RFD calculation to inititation/termination zone calling.
-Firstly it could transform data into RFD (replication fork directionality) profiles for a primary visualisation and then by using the HMM package of R (http://www.r-project.org/), it can identify accurately most of the replication initiation zones, termination zones and also the intermediate states.
+This R package is served for analyzing OK-Seq data from original mapping bam file to count matrices, RFD calculation, and inititation/termination zone calling.
+Firstly it transforms data into RFD (replication fork directionality) profiles for a primary visualisation (e.g. with IGV), and then by using the HMM package of R (http://www.r-project.org/), it can identify accurately most of the replication initiation zones (upward transitions on RFD profile), termination zones (downward transitions on RFD profile) and also the intermediate states (flat RDF profile).

 ## Description: